Whitney Houston singles discography

 American singer Whitney Houston released 60 singles as a leading artist and 18 promotional singles and was either a featured artist or guest appeared in 14 other songs.
 Known as “The Voice”, she is one of the most significant cultural icons of the 20th century.
 One of the best-selling artists of all time, Houston has sold over 220 million units worldwide.
 According to Billboard, Houston is the ninth most successful solo artist in US chart history.
 Houston has accumulated 11 Billboard Hot 100 number-one singles (fifth most by a solo female artist and sixth overall) and was one of the very few artists to enter the top ten on the Billboard Hot 100 in four different decades.
 Houston sold the most physical singles in the United States with 16.5 million units.
-Houston has sold 13.5 million units of singles in the United Kingdom alone and according to the Official Charts Company in 2012, was the fourth best-selling female singles artist of all time.
-Between 1985 and 2010, Houston scored 20 number one singles in at least one official record chart in the biggest music markets in the world.
+Houston has sold 14.5 million singles in the United Kingdom alone and according to the Official Charts Company in 2012, was the fourth best-selling female singles artist of all time.
+Between 1985 and 2019, Houston scored 32 top ten singles in at least one official record chart in the biggest music markets in the world.

 Following her chart debut in "Hold Me" (1984), a duet with Teddy Pendergrass, Houston's first leading single off her self-titled debut, "You Give Good Love" (1985) became her first top-ten hit on the Billboard Hot 100 while "Saving All My Love for You" became her first number-one single on the same chart.
 With "How Will I Know" and "Greatest Love of All" peaking at number one, Houston became the first female artist to have three singles off the same album reach number one on the Billboard Hot 100.
-Houston continued to reach number one on the Billboard Hot 100 following the release of her second effort, Whitney in 1987, with "I Wanna Dance with Somebody (Who Loves Me)", "Didn't We Almost Have It All", "So Emotional" and "Where Do Broken Hearts Go" all peaking at number-one on the Billboard Hot 100, becoming the first album by a woman to have four singles off the same album reach number one on the Billboard Hot 100.
+Houston continued to reach number one on the Billboard Hot 100 following the release of her second effort, Whitney in 1987, the album's lead single, "I Wanna Dance With Somebody (Who Loves Me)," was Houston's first hit single, selling over 18 million copies worldwide, becoming the best-selling single of the 1980s by a female artist, the best-selling single worldwide in 1987, Houston's best selling digital single, and one of the best-selling singles of all time.
+The singles from the album "I Wanna Dance with Somebody (Who Loves Me)", "Didn't We Almost Have It All", "So Emotional" and "Where Do Broken Hearts Go" all peaking at number-one on the Billboard Hot 100, becoming the first album by a woman to have four singles off the same album reach number one on the Billboard Hot 100.
 Houston became the first artist to produce seven consecutive number-one singles on the Billboard Hot 100, a record that has yet to be broken.